Hey, guys! I'm back with another review.

 „Me neither“, said my mother, „let's pretend as if it's the sea and I'm going away and we'll never see each other again.“ (...)“

-What?
-I really thought about this one a lot, but I still came to no conclusion.
-Have you an idea?
+I really thought about this one a lot, but I still came to no

-nice quote:
+Another nice quote:

 „Her glanges met each other, and in the hot wire which formed between them, I saw it, I swear, like a undigested rat which wich bloated the interior of a snake"